Marvin Ridge High School: Academics

 Marvin Ridge was named a North Carolina Honor School of Excellence with High Growth in 2009-2010.
 The school has a college preparatory orientation, offering a variety of Honors and Advanced Placement classes as well as the only International Baccalaureate Diploma program in the Union County schools.
 The school offers nineteen Advanced Placement courses, five foreign languages (Spanish, French, German, Chinese, and Latin).
 The Distance Learning Program is also offered through the internet through Odyssey-ware.

 EOC results for the senior class of 2010 for Marvin Ridge was above district and state averages in every subject.
 The school actually had a 100% passing rate in Biology, Civics and Economics, U.S. History, and English 101.
 The school was named the Honor School of Excellence for 2008-2009 and 2009-2010 by the State Department of Education for having a 91.3% or higher average on EOC tests.
 Thus far the school has also met all Adequate Yearly Progress goals under the No Child Left Behind guidelines.
 It has the highest English II Writing Scores in 2008-2009 in Union County.

 Athletics

-Marvin Ridge is a member of the North Carolina High School Athletic Association (NCHSAA).
-Their team name are the Mavericks, with their school colors being orange and blue.
-Listed below are the different sports teams at Marvin Ridge:
+Marvin Ridge is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 7A school.
+The school is a part of the Southern Carolina 6A/7A Conference.
+Marvin Ridge's school colors are orange and blue, and its team name is the Mavericks.
+Listed below are the different sports that Marvin Ridge offers for its students: